 Indicate the annual budget of the proposal according to source of funds.
 For the first year, specify the budget for major expense items.
 For succeeding years, only the total annual budget is required initially.
-The counterpart funding of the implementing agency as well as other agencies cooperating in the project should also be reflected.
-The format of the line item budget is illustrated at the end page.
+The detailed breakdown of financial assistance requested should be in accordance with the New Government Accounting System (NGAS); the counterpart funding of the implementing agency as well as other agencies cooperating in the project should also be reflected.
+Details of the financial requirements per expense item and source of funds are illustrated at the end page.